KnapsackPro/knapsack/README.md

     $ bundle exec rake "knapsack:minitest[--verbose]"

+### Knapsack binary

+You can install knapsack globally and use binary.
+For instance:

+    $ knapsack rspec "--tag custom_tag_name --profile"
+    $ knapsack cucumber
+    $ knapsack minitest "--verbose --pride"

+[Here](https://github.com/ArturT/knapsack/pull/21) you will find example when it might be useful.

 ### Info for CircleCI users

 If you are using circleci.com you can omit `CI_NODE_TOTAL` and `CI_NODE_INDEX`.
 Knapsack will use `CIRCLE_NODE_TOTAL` and `CIRCLE_NODE_INDEX` provided by CircleCI.